Seasonal Preparedness

 Reminder: Driving in Snow

 With the recent storms, and onset of Winter conditions here in Utah, I felt it appropriate to send out a little reminder of things people should do to prepare for winter driving.
-Please prepare before the storms come, so that you can be ready for the enjoyable experience that is Utah roads in the Winter.
-Continue reading “Reminder: Driving in Snow”
+Please prepare before the storms come, so that you can be ready for they enjoyable experience that is Utah roads in the Winter.<!--more-->

 Family Dynamics and Perpetual Preparedness